DuoSoftware/DVP-WEBRTCSDK/DevelopersGuide.md

 Uses when user want to disconnect a call

-    * SessionID : ID of genarated session for ongoing or incomming call
+    * SessionID : ID of genarated session for ongoing or incoming call

 ### Remove a session